 The worms can be bought at retail outlets or obtained from local vermicomposters.
 Containers to house the worms can be made at home from wood or by using large plastic storage containers, or more elaborate systems may be purchased o line.
 Everything you need to know about the care and feeding of red wigglers can be found online.

 Ecology composting publications

 Some herbicides do not break down during the composting process.
 If contaminated compost is used, the herbicide may still be active and could impact growth of some sensitive plants.
 If you apply herbicides to your lawn, check the label to see whether you can compost the grass clippings.
 See the U.S. Composting Council's Persistent Herbicide FAQ page.

-From 2010 through 2015, more than a million tons of material was composted at commercial facilities in Washington.
-These charts show what materials were composted and how much was produced.
+From 2015 through 2020, more than 7.8 million tons of material was composted at commercial facilities in Washington.
+These charts show what materials were composted and how much compost was produced.